Aitia-IIOT/ah5-docs-java-spring/docs/core_systems/service_registry.md

 The system configuration properties can be found in the `application.properties` file located at `/src/main/resources` folder.

-**_Note:_** During the build process this file is going to be built into the executable jar, but also going to be copied next to the jar file.
-Any modification in the configuration file located next to the executable jar file will overide the built in configuration property value.
+**_Note:_** During the build process this file is going to be built into the executable JAR, but also going to be copied next to the JAR file.
+Any modification in the configuration file located next to the executable JAR file will override the built in configuration property value.

 ### General parameters